 It’s important that our kids get a range of experiences and that we have the opportunity to provide them with fresh ideas, games, things to explore and places to go.
 I’ve started with some of the places closest to home for me, but I am looking to expand locations as I go.
 On top of this, I’m looking for a variety of different experiences which stimulate different senses or get different parts of the brain working.
 So it won’t be a list of physical activities (playparks, outdoor adventure etc) and viewing activities (farms, aquariums etc) but also experiences and learning activities that encourage skills like reading, writing, counting etc.

-The idea is that I will add a link below to a post about each activity or attraction.
-The posts will be a mixture between a review, our experience and what you can expect for free, plus any other information such as additional extras etc.
+The list below will link to posts about each activity or attraction.
+The posts are a mixture between a review, our experience and what you can expect for free, plus any other information such as additional extras, accessibility etc.

-- Ardardan Estate – we visit here quite regularly, and they are currently improving the farm to include more animals and a children’s playpark by 2020.
-Read the post to see what’s currently on offer there.
+- Ardardan Estate – we visit here quite regularly, and they are currently improving the farm to include more animals and a children’s playpark by 2020 (Unfortunately this has been postponed due to Coronavirus pandemic).
+Read the post to see what’s on offer there.

 - Loch Lomond Faerie Trail – Brilliant attraction and walk in a scenic area.
 Read the post to find out how to make the most of the trail.